 These are just a few examples of distracted driving activities that could have caused your accident to happen.
 There are other possible types of distracted driving.
 A distracted driving accident lawyer serving Reynoldsburg can help you analyze the accident and determine whether another person’s distracted driving was to blame.
 Call Bressman Law today at (614) 538-1116.

-For a free legal consultation with a distracted driving accidents lawyer serving Ohio, call (614) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Reynoldsburg, call (614) 538-1116

 How to Hold a Distracted Driver Responsible

 A distracted driving accident can entitle a victim to file a personal injury claim.
 A few things a plaintiff has to prove in this type of claim before they can receive compensation.
 First, the plaintiff has to show that the defendant owed them a duty of care.
 Drivers all have a general duty to use reasonable care and skill on the road.
 This usually means that the driver is paying attention to the road and not spending more time focused on distractions.